Matt Tuiasosopo: Later career (2014–2018)

 In November 2013, the Arizona Diamondbacks claimed Tuiasosopo off waivers.
 On March 20, 2014, Tuiasosopo was again claimed off waivers, this time by the Toronto Blue Jays.
 He was assigned outright to the Triple-A Buffalo Bisons on March 28.
-On June 12, the Blue Jays traded Tuiasosopo to the Chicago White Sox for cash considerations.
+On June 12, the Blue Jays traded Tuiasosopo to the Chicago White Sox in exchange for cash considerations.

 On December 16, 2014, Tuiasosopo signed a minor league contract with the Baltimore Orioles.
 He was released in March 2015 and returned to the White Sox in April.

 On November 24, 2015, Tuiasosopo signed a minor league contract with the Atlanta Braves.
 In May 2016, Tuiasosopo was promoted to the major leagues by the Braves, making his debut on May 4.
 He was designated for assignment on May 9 after batting 0-for-3.
 On October 21, Tuiasosospo re-signed with the Braves on a minor league contract.

 Tuiasosopo spent the entire 2017 season in the minors with the Gwinnett Braves of the Triple-A International League, playing in 114 games.
 On July 20, he made his first career pitching appearance in his 1,243rd minor league game, striking out two batters in a scoreless ninth inning against the Indianapolis Indians at Coolray Field.
 He elected free agency following the season on November 6, 2017.

 On May 21, 2018, Tuiasosopo signed with the New Britain Bees of the independent Atlantic League of Professional Baseball.
 He retired from professional baseball on August 20.